 Scroll down and you’ll find the inspirations behind these landscape paintings.
-You’ll also see studio pics, work-in-progress pics, and short videos depicting paintings being made.
-Enjoy!
+You’ll see completed paintings, studio pics, and videos depicting paintings being made.

 ‘Autumn Cruise’ is about the majesty of the mountains and the allure of the alpine lakes.
 This painting includes two cruise boats ready to take us on a tour of the lake, up closer to the mountains.

 The unusual textures in ‘Autumn Cruise’ (for example, in the sky in the upper right, and skirting the mountains in the upper left) are there to remind us of nature’s unseen forces – potential rainstorms, winds, avalanches, floods, and hungry bears.
 Nature is beautiful and alluring, and also commands the utmost of respect.

 Ready to cruise up the lake?
 Sure, it’s a crisp, clear autumn day and looks like a safe bet.
 (If there were dark clouds overhead, then it would be a different story.